jleon1992/Sprint-Challenge--JavaScript/README.md

 1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max)

+The array method forEach is a cleaner way to write a native for loop to execute a specific task for every item withing the array.
+The .map goes a step further because it creates a new array without having to .push all of your specific tasks into the original array.
+It will not make changes to the original array only to the duplicate

 2. Explain the difference between a callback and a higher order function.

+A higher order function is a function that takes a callback as an argument.
+A callback is the function that is passed into the higher order function

 3. What is closure?

+closures are the ability for a child function or an inner function to access variables from a higher level scope even after the variables have be called or closed or terminated

 4. Describe the four rules of the 'this' keyword.

+Global binding:
+this.window

+2.Implicit binding:
+A method inside of an object

+3. New keword:
+creates a new constructor object and the this keyword refers to it

+Explicit binding:
+uses the .call .apply or .bind to refer to the context of the this keyword

 5. Why do we need super() in an extended class?

+to replace the .call and to give the child object the same attributes

 ### Task 1 - Project Set up